lolekgk/lolekgk/README.md

 <br/>

-- 🌱 I’m currently working on social app API project
+- 🌱 I’m currently working on social events API project
 - 🥅 2023 Goals: Learn more about fastAPI, Django and DRF
 - ⚡ Fun fact: I usually start counting from 0